anjos/site/content/pages/short-bio.rst

 recognition, image processing and machine learning.
 André currently leads the design and implementation of the BEAT platform for evaluation and testing.
-He teaches graduate-level machine learning courses at the École Polytechnique Fédérale de Lausanne (EPLF) and serves as reviewer for various scientific journals in pattern recognition, image processing and biometrics.
+He teaches graduate-level machine learning courses at the École Polytechnique Fédérale de Lausanne (EPFL) and serves as reviewer for various scientific journals in pattern recognition, image processing and biometrics.